HMS Berwick (1809)

-HMS Berwick was a 74-gun third rate ship of the line of the Royal Navy, launched on 11 September 1809 at Blackwall.
+HMS Berwick was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1810, she played a minor role in the Napoleonic Wars.

+launched on 11 September 1809 at Blackwall.

 Career

 At the action of 24 March 1811, Berwick under Captain James Macnamara led the pursuit and destruction of the French frigate Amazone near the Phare de Gatteville lighthouse, Normandy.
 One sailor was killed in the engagement.